 As Gavaskar rued, it is a pity that innings was not recorded.
 Despite that – or possibly even because of that – this incredible effort by Kapil Dev will remain a cult classic that will be talked about as long as cricket continues to exist.

 (Statistics courtesy ESPNCricinfo Statsguru)

-(The article incorrectly stated that the BBC was on strike on June 18, 1983.
-It was not.
-The error is regretted and has been rectified)
+(The article originally stated that the BBC was on strike on June 18, 1983.
+There is no clear evidence to suggest that and it has since been rectified.)

 Share your perspective on this article with a post on ScrollStack, and send it to your followers.